Alex-apostolo/join-the-siege/docs/approach.md

 ### Industry Use Case

-This classifier could be especially useful for the insurance industry, where insurers can quickly analyze financial documents like income statements and balance sheets to assess the risk of an insurance claim for the specific company.
+This classifier was extended to be useful for the insurance industry since insurers can analyse a companys balance sheets and income statements to understand the financial state of a company before creating an underwriting for them.

 ## Future Enhancements